Physik-und-Energietechnik/Python-Wiki/Visualisierung-von-Daten-aus-CSV-Dateien.md

 monate = []
 temperaturen = []

-with open('temperatur.csv', 'r') as file:
+with open('temperaur.csv', 'r') as file:
     csv_reader = csv.reader(file)

     for row in csv_reader: